Ever wonder what goes into becoming a better photographer?

 There are billions of camera owners scattered around the world.
 If one of your goals is to get your work to stand out from the crowd, developing an artistic “voice” is an absolute must.

 Consider the following: the majority of photographers will have comparable tools to utilize in their image making process.

 But you are the only person privy to your thoughts, emotions, and personal experiences.
 Don’t stifle yourself.
 Incorporate the qualities that differentiate you as an individual into your photographs.
 Try to take pictures of subjects that resonate with you.
-Seek pattens in the images that you do make.
+Seek patterns in the images that you do make.
 And most importantly, creatively curate images to communicate a meaningful message for viewers to take away.

 Related Post: How to Manage and Backup Your Photos in Lightroom

 The photo industry is rapidly expanding, and it seems that there’s a revolutionary gadget being released every other day.